GloriEvo/GloriEvo/README.md

 ◦ Under 14.

+◦ Radqueers / in support or tolerant of Radqueers.

 ◦ Fakeclaimers.
 You don't know what's going on in someone else's head.

-◦ "Doubles DNI" in the context of fictionkins & adjecent, doesn't apply to non-sharing yumeshippers.

 ◦ "DNI if you like / think you like [insert thing] more than me."
 I heavily dislike entitlement like this.